 Forced by

-anti-clerical laws the Benedictine community of Wisques, Northern France, took excile
+anti-clerical laws the Benedictine community of Wisques,

-at Oosterhout in The Netherlands.
-Because they were forced to leave everything
+Northern France, took exile at Oosterhout in The Netherlands.
+Because they were

-behind they were not able to hire a Dutch architect to design them a new abbey.
+forced to leave everything behind they were not able to hire a Dutch architect

-The abbot of the Solesmes community (at that time starting Quarr abbey) sent
+to design them a new abbey.
+The abbot of the Solesmes community (at that time

-the young Dom Bellot, to start building the new abbey at Oosterhout.
-It was the
+starting Quarr abbey) sent the young Dom Bellot, to start building the new

-unexpected start of the unexpected career of the monk-architect Bellot...
+abbey at Oosterhout.
+It was the unexpected start of the unexpected career of

-Dom Paul Bellot was not used using brick for buildings and started study of brickbuilding with Dutch architects as Berlage, Stuyt and Pierre Cuypers jr. Dom Bellot was bricklaying himself to learn all the possibilities of this material and in this first period of his work the abbey of St. Pauls was constructed.
+Dom Paul Bellot was not used using brick for buildings and started study of brick building with Dutch architects as Berlage, Stuyt and Pierre Cuypers jr. Dom Bellot was bricklaying himself to learn all the possibilities of this material and in this first period of his work the abbey of St. Pauls was constructed.
 (1906-1907)

 |